 Be active, offer help and additional information about campaigns etc. Chats can be personalised by using a photo and name.
 Personalising helps to build trust between you and the customer.
 They usually prefer talking with actual people rather than a machine.

-To sum up, live chat is a great way to provide a customised service and bring a human touch to the purchase journey.
+To sum up, eCommerce live chat is a great way to provide a customised service and bring a human touch to the purchase journey.
 It is incremental to actively deliver a high-quality live service.
 A lot depends on the chat agents ability to express themselves and engage with the customer.
 Practice makes perfect and hopefully the recommendations given here will help you get going - after all, big trading days like Black Friday, Cyber Monday and Christmas are just around the corner!